Artificial ruins: Symbolism and aestheticization of ruins

 Ruins in manors and parks were designed to encourage contemplators to reflect on the influence of time and the frailty of human life, to contribute to the melancholic and romantic mood of the observer.

 As the English writer of the 18th century Thomas Whately wrote in his popular handbook on the poetics of English gardens, "at the sight of ruins, thoughts of variability, destruction and devastation naturally come to mind, and behind them stretches a long string of other images, slightly tinged with melancholy, which the ruins inspire".

-In Western Europe, ruins are beginning to be perceived as ruins and preserved in this capacity during the Renaissance.
+In Western Europe, ruins began to be perceived as ruins and preserved in this capacity during the Renaissance.
 During the Enlightenment, the ruins acquired a special value, and began to be endowed with a variety of properties and functions – historical, psychological, political and philosophical.
 There was a desire to preserve the ruins to maintain a sense of integrity and coherence of history, as signs of the great past.
 In Western societies, ruins have played an important role in consolidating national identity.
 Philosophers, from Denis Diderot to Jean Baudrillard, began to pay attention to the significance of the ruins and tried to uncover the secret of the attractiveness of the ruins.

 Diderot believed that the usefulness of ruins is that they stimulate desire and create subjectivity, which constrains society.
 The ruins speak of the great equality of all things before death, but at the same time allow a person to "feel more alone", balancing on the very edge of the "stream" that "drags nations one after another into the abyss common to all."
 Diderot argued that ruins bring us back to our inclinations, as time and death challenge the meaning of communities and peoples.

 The German philosopher Georg Simmel also participated in the glorification of the ruins.
 In his famous 1907 essay "Ruin: an Aesthetic Experience," Simmel wrote about the essentially reconciling effect of ruins on a person and that a ruin is paradoxically a window into the future, showing that an object that has turned into a ruin continues to exist and develop even after it has been subjected to "violence that the spirit he performed on him, shaping him in his own image."
 Simmel believed that ruins are not synonymous with decomposition, because they create a "new form" and a "new meaning".